 So, what’s the difference between a sushi bowl and a poke bowl?
 Not a whole lot.
 I think poke bowls usually have some kind of raw fish in them, but sushi bowls could, too.

 As far as I can tell, poke originated in Hawaii as a raw fish based salad.
 I saw some fresh wild-caught ahi tuna at Sprouts, and I couldn’t resist making my own.
-It’s better than driving across town to our favorite poke bowl place.
+Having a great tuna poke recipe is better than driving across town to our favorite poke bowl place.
+Sometime.

 Fresh, high-quality fish is a must when you make poke bowls — obviously since you’ll be eating it raw.
 I’m really excited that Sprouts improved their Sustainable Seafood practices.
 (Read about it here!)
 Now, all of their fish and seafood requires a certification and cannot be farmed or fed GMO products.
 (YIPPEE!!)
-And finding fish that’s sushi-grade, too, is pretty important.
+And finding sushi grade tuna, too, is pretty important.

 It’s a cinch to find wild-caught fish and seafood in their Fish Market, which is why I try to buy it there as much as I can.